 As the unknown pills began to take effect, and Roy drifted into a deep sleep, a figure appeared at the far end of the yard.
 In his dreamlike state, he looked up and immediately recognized his mom.
 She walked towards him, holding out her hands, and smiled.
 She bent down and kissed Roy on the forehead, and he felt a warm glow right through his entire body.

-Looking into his mom's eyes, he gently rose, and she hugged him like she had when he was a little boy, all those minutes ago.
+Looking into his mom's eyes, he gently rose, and she hugged him like she had when he was a little boy, all those minutes ago, or so it seemed.

 The two walked off together, forever.

 Inside the house, the phone continued to ring.